 Video Documentation and Surveillance (VDS) Camera Installation Criteria

-Purpose: This document provides guidance to the director of University Police and the Security Technologies Advisory Group (STAG) when considering locations and addressing requests for placement of video documentation and surveillance (VDS) cameras.
+Purpose: This document provides guidance to the director of University Police when considering locations and addressing requests for placement of video documentation and surveillance (VDS) cameras.

 Potential VDS camera locations generally fall into one of three groups: